Viktorija-Alexeeva/DE-project/setup_environment.md

 8. Create terraform-runner service account in GCP.

 In GCP IAM & Admin - Service accounts - create.

+Parameters for terraform-runner service account:
 ```
 name: terraform-runner
 roles:  BigQuery Admin
         Compute Admin
         Storage Admin
 ```
 For created account add key in .json.
+Rename it to 'prices.json'.

-On premises copy key into /.gc/prices.json.
+On premises copy key into ~/.gc/ folder.

 Copy key to server:

-In bash in /.gc folder:
+In bash in ~/.gc folder:
 ```
 sftp de-project
 mkdir .gc/